Murdered, missing and mysterious deaths of Native girls and women on or near the Yakama Reservation and in urban areas:

 Yakamas in urban areas

 • Sandra Lee Smiscon, 45, died of gunshot wounds in 2003 in Seattle when a man apparently angered after someone nearby set off firecrackers pulled out his gun and fired, then walked away.
 She lived in and traveled between Seattle and Wapato.
+Those with any information about her murder should call the Seattle Police Department homicide tip line at 206-233-5000.

 In the court system